kehantan/labbook/docs/cell_culture/cryo.rst

 ---------
 #.
 Trypsinise the cells from culture flask.

-    Refer to the trypsinise :ref:`trypsinise` section.
+    Refer to the trypsinise :ref:`target` section.

 #.
 In each cryopreservation tube, prepare: